chrisgrieser/nvim-recorder/README.md

 -- default values
 require("recorder").setup {
 	-- Named registers where macros are saved (single lowercase letters only).
-	-- The first register is the default register used as macro-slot used after -- startup.
+	-- The first register is the default register used as macro-slot after -- startup.
 	slots = { "a", "b" },